Experienced Lawyers For Stopping Home Foreclosure

 - Is mortgage debt your only form of debt?
-If so, a better option maybe able to obtain a loan modification from your lender.
+If so, a better option may be to obtain a loan modification from your lender.
 You may be able to put mortgage arrearages at the back end of your loan or negotiate a lower interest rate.

 However, there are times when filing bankruptcy is the answer:

 - Do you have other debts in addition to mortgage debt?
-If so, filing Chapter 13 bankruptcy may enable you to address all of your debt problems.
+If so, filing bankruptcy may enable you to address all of your debt problems.

 - Do you have an unsecured second mortgage?
-Filing Chapter 13 bankruptcy will enable you to strip the lien from the second mortgage.
+Filing bankruptcy will enable you to strip the lien from the second mortgage.

 Should I Stop Making House Payments?

 To be eligible for loan modifications each lender has its own requirements.
 You should call your lender and discuss this with them.
 However, you should seek the advice of a real estate attorney to review the paperwork.